nodejs/node/doc/api/deprecations.md

 Type: Runtime

-Previous versions of Node.js supported `dns.lookup()` with a falsy hostname like `dns.lookup(false)` due to backward compatibility.
+Previous versions of Node.js supported `dns.lookup()` with a falsy host name like `dns.lookup(false)` due to backward compatibility.
 This behavior is undocumented and is thought to be unused in real world apps.
 It will become an error in future versions of Node.js.